Skip to main content

 Creating an Edit Post Form

-Our new <EditPostForm> component will look similar to the <AddPostForm>, but the logic needs to be a bit different.
-We need to retrieve the right post object from the store, then use that to initialize the state fields in the component so the user can make changes.
-We'll save the changed title and content values back to the store after the user is done.
-We'll also use React Router's history API to switch over to the single post page and show that post.
+Our new <EditPostForm> component will look similar to both the the <AddPostForm> and <SinglePostPage>, but the logic needs to be a bit different.
+We need to retrieve the right post object from the store based on the postId in the URL, then use that to initialize the input fields in the component so the user can make changes.
+We'll save the changed title and content values back to the store when the user submits the form.
+We'll also use React Router's useNavigate hook to switch over to the single post page and show that post after they save the changes.

-import { useDispatch, useSelector } from 'react-redux'
+import { useNavigate, useParams } from 'react-router-dom'

-import { useHistory } from 'react-router-dom'
+import { useAppSelector, useAppDispatch } from '@/app/hooks'

 import { postUpdated } from './postsSlice'

-export const EditPostForm = ({ match }) => {
+export const EditPostForm = () => {

-const { postId } = match.params
+const { postId } = useParams()

-const post = useSelector(state =>
+const post = useAppSelector(state =>

 state.posts.find(post => post.id === postId)